Clifford Odets: Personal life

 Odets married actress Luise Rainer in January 1937, just months before she won her first of two consecutive Academy Awards for Best Actress.
 They divorced in May 1940.
 He married actress Bette Grayson in 1943, and the couple had two children: Nora (born in 1945) and Walt (born in 1947).
 Odets and Grayson divorced in 1951.
 Nora Odets died at Long Beach, Long Island, in 2008; Walt Odets became a clinical psychologist, author, and photographer residing in Berkeley, California.

 Odets also had relationships with actresses Frances Farmer, Kim Stanley, and Fay Wray.

 Death

 Odets had long suffered from gastrointestinal distress and on July 23, 1963, was admitted to Cedars of Lebanon Hospital in Los Angeles to undergo treatment for stomach ulcers.
 During surgery, doctors discovered that he had metastatic stomach cancer.
-He received bedside visits from such movie and theater friends as Marlon Brando, Lee Strasberg and Paula Strasberg, Jean Renoir and his wife Dido, Elia Kazan, Harold Clurman, Shirley MacLaine, and Danny Kaye.
+He received bedside visits from such movie and theater friends as Cary Grant, Marlon Brando, Lee Strasberg and Paula Strasberg, Jean Renoir and his wife Dido, Elia Kazan, Harold Clurman, Shirley MacLaine, and Danny Kaye.
 Renoir dedicated a chapter of his autobiography to his close friendship with Odets.
 On August 14, 1963, Odets died of stomach cancer at Cedars of Lebanon Hospital at the age of 57.

 Odets's ashes were interred in the Forest Lawn Memorial Park, Glendale, in Glendale, California.